Paul Francis Tanner

-Biography

 Early life

 Paul Tanner was born on January 15, 1905, in Peoria, Illinois, to Frank J. and Laura Margaret (née McGowan) Tanner.
 He and his family later moved to Milwaukee, Wisconsin, where he attended Marquette University.
 He began his studies for the priesthood at Kenrick Seminary in St. Louis, Missouri, and continued at St. Francis Seminary in Milwaukee.

+Career

 Priesthood

 Tanner was ordained into the priesthood in Milwaukee by Cardinal Samuel Stritch for the Archdiocese of Milwaukee on May 30, 1931.
 He then went to Washington D.C. to study theology at the Catholic University of America, earning a Bachelor of Sacred Theology degree in 1933.Returning to Milwaukee, the archdiocese assigned Tanner as a chaplain and professor of religion at St. Mary's Provincial Motherhouse and as a curate at Immaculate Conception Parish in Milwaukee.
 From 1936 to 1941, he was the archbishop's secretary for Catholic Action and Catechetics.